Who is my faculty advisor?

 Academic advisors have information on policies, deadlines, general education requirements and more.
 You will be assigned a permanent academic advisor soon after the beginning of fall or spring semester depending on when you begin your studies here at UM.
 Advisors are also your primary source of career information and can serve as references for jobs.
 You should talk to them about your career choices and interests in your field.

 All of our undergraduate degree programs have group advising sessions each semester for students to be advised quickly.
 Students should come prepared to these sessions with their unofficial transcripts and a proposed schedule for the upcoming semester.
-Unofficial transcripts can be obtained on CyberBear or through your department office.
+Unofficial transcripts can be obtained on CyberBear or in the FCFC Student Services Office.

 Who to contact for advising help